playingoDEERUX/growbrewproxy/README.md

 ########################

-OPEN THE .sln file in order to begin without further issues
+OPEN THE .sln file in order to begin without further issues If you just want to use the growbrew proxy program it self, without doing any modifications or any coding, the .exe file and binaries are located at GrowbrewProxy/bin/Debug

 Click Start HTTP server and Start Proxy and you can start.
 ---------------------------------------------------------------